 There are currently more than 300 accredited degree-granting programs throughout the United States educating tomorrow's design professionals in architecture, landscape architecture, interior design, and design studies.
 The Boston Architectural College distinguishes itself as the only institution with a curriculum that integrates both academic and experiential learning.
-This experiential learning portion of the educational experience is called "Practice."
+This experiential learning component is called "Practice."

-BAC students typically earn Practice hours by acquiring professional design skills.
-It is the responsibility of the student to pursue and determine ways to gain professional skills and experiences, although there are many job resources available to those who seek them out.
+BAC students typically earn Practice Hours by acquiring professional design skills.
+It is the responsibility of the student to pursue and determine ways to gain professional skills and experiences, and there are many job resources available to those who seek them out.

 Twice a year, students report their hours accumulated while working in firms or on projects.
-Depending on their areas of study, the Practice hours earned while attending the BAC comprise from a quarter to a third of the total requirements for graduation.
+Depending on their areas of study, the Practice Hours earned range from a quarter to a third of the total requirements for graduation.